 A condition in which not enough insurance is purchased to cover the total cash or market value of the insured asset.

-An agreement where a takaful operator will act as an agent on behalf of the policyholder, and earns a fee for its services.
+This is one of several models (and several variations) of how takaful insurance can be implemented.
+Wakalah represents an agreement where a takaful operator will act as an agent on behalf of the policyholder, and earns a fee for its services.
 The fee can be fixed or determined by an agreed profit ratio.

 Whole life insurance